manolo/gwt-polymer-todo-list/docs/create.md

 In this lesson we have learnt

-- How to create a new maven project
+- How to create a new GWT maven project fron scratch.
-- Running our project in SuperDevMode
+- To run and debug our application in SuperDevMode
 - Adding external dependencies to our application
 - Configure our project to use experimental `JsInterop` mode.
 - Replacing starter code by our own.

-Now you are prepared to create the UI of the application.

-But you have two options, you can continue the Tutorial using Classic GWT widgets or the Elements API, which is the modern tendency in GWT.
+Now you are prepared to design the UI of the **TodoList** application, ther are two options though, you can continue the Tutorial using Classic GWT widgets or the Elements API approach which is the tendency in modern GWT.

 [Step 2a: Building the User Interface using Widgets](widgets-buildui.html)